rmlmcfadden/bdata/README.md

 # [bjoined](https://github.com/dfujim/bdata/blob/master/bdata/bjoined.py)

-Object for combining bdata objects.
+Object for appending bdata objects.
 Attribute access works through lists (see examples below).
 Histogram counts are summed over to emulate data taken within a single run. bdata asymmetry calculations operate on these summed histograms.
 Additional functionality for proper weighted  means of asymmetries of the invididual runs is also given.

 ## Object Map